Vacuum semiclassical gravity does not leave space for safe singularities: Introduction

 A great majority of physicists would agree that classical general relativity (GR) is not completely satisfactory, if only for the fact that it includes situations in which it breaks down: under mild conditions, spacetime singularities are predicted to appear evolving from regular initial conditions~\cite{Penrose1965}.
 There are many types of singularities in GR, and we dare say that, sociologically, the degree of dislike received by a singularity varies very much depending on the nature of the singularity.

 The definition of singularity in GR is rather subtle and still a subject of study~\cite{Geroch1968,Senovilla2012}.
-The most conservative definition is {\em the existence of incomplete and inextensible causal geodesics}~\cite{HawkingEllis1973} which, however, leaves room for a more detailed characterization~\cite{EllisSchmidt1977, Curiel2020}.
-Here we are only going to talk about the simplest and best known singularities, which are also the ones of greatest physical interest: the scalar curvature singularities which appear in exact black-hole solutions.
-Among these, relativists have a greater dislike for naked singularities (as seen from infinity) than for dressed singularities; and among these, more for timelike and null singularities than for spacelike singularities.
-If the only singularities appearing in GR were spacelike, as the one in a Schwarzschild black hole, many researchers might accept GR as a consistent physical theory (at least up to Planckian scales).
-This is because the theory would not exhibit any practical predictability problem, though the world as described by a spacetime would have (possibly multiple) singular beginnings and ends.
+The most conservative definition is {\em the existence of incomplete and inextensible causal geodesics}~\cite{HawkingEllis1973} which, however, leaves room for a more detailed characterisation~\cite{EllisSchmidt1977, Curiel2020}.
+In our discussion here we will only consider the simple curvature singularities which appear in exact solutions modelling stellar collapse and the simplest homogeneous cosmological models.
+These will provide a clear view of the most prominent characteristics of singularities without the need to enter into sub-classifications.
+Among the singularities that can appear in these models, relativists have a greater dislike for naked singularities than for dressed singularities; and among the latter, more for timelike and past null singularities than for spacelike and future null singularities.
+For instance, if the only singularities appearing in GR were spacelike, as the one in a Schwarzschild black hole, or future null, many researchers might accept GR as a consistent physical theory (at least up to Planckian scales).
+This is because the theory would not exhibit any practical predictability problem for the future, though the world as described by spacetime would be allowed to have (possibly multiple) singular beginnings and ends.
 The only major problem would then be the lack of information on how the initial conditions came about; but no physical theory provides that anyway!